MonkeYKonG/rabbitmq-nodejs-client/README.md

 const exchange = channel.assertExchange('My exchange', 'fanout');
 ```
 ## Create sender
-A sender is linked to a Queue and let you send messages into.
+A sender is linked to a queue and let you send messages into.
 ```javascript
 const queue = await channel.createSender('MyQueueName');